Skip to content

 .items(vec![a, b, c]) // add many items

-.follow("https://next-page") // enqueue a URL
+.follow("https://next-page") // enqueue a GET request

-.follow_many(links) // enqueue many URLs
+.follow_many(links) // enqueue many GET requests

 Items are serialized to JSON exactly once and passed to pipelines and the store.
+Use CrawlRequest when a follow-up request needs custom priority, headers, method/body, metadata, or duplicate filtering behavior.

 Lifecycle Hooks